 - Supine Bridge with Reach: This is a hinge exercise that focuses on your glutes.
 Glutes are also weak in a lot of people, and strengthening them helps your lower back and posture.
 The reach helps your upper back mobility.

 - Walking Spiderman: A great catch-all exercise.
 You get an adductor stretch (inside of your thigh), a hip stretch (tight hips contribute to back pain and poor posture), a hamstring stretch, thoracic mobility (upper back, can improve shoulder strength), and open up your chest.

 - Back to Wall Shoulder Flexion: This gently gets your arms over your head, letting you practice being in that position while keeping your back in a safe, neutral position (improves shoulder health and posture).

-Putting Together Your Weight Lifting Program
+Putting Together Your Beginner Weight Training Routine

 The million programs out there can make weight training intimidating.